Eastern Armenian

 Eastern Armenian is spoken in Armenia, Russia, as well as Georgia, and by the Armenian community in Iran.
 Although the Eastern Armenian spoken by Armenians in Armenia and Iranian-Armenians are similar, there are pronunciation differences with different inflections.
 Armenians from Iran also have some words that are unique to them.
 Due to migrations of speakers from Armenia and Iran to the Armenian diaspora, the dialect is now very prominent in countries and regions where only Western Armenian was used.
-Eastern Armenian is based on the Yerevan dialect.